 Last week was hectic, so there was no Cultural Parallels article yesterday.
 In fact, I’ve decided to publish that particular segment on a biweekly basis for the rest of the year.
 I may choose to revert to a weekly schedule in 2016, though.
 I can’t believe it’s almost October!

 As I mentioned in my greeting cards post, I love designing personalized envelopes even when they’re store-bought.
-This year, for my sister’s 22nd birthday, I drew lipstick, mascara, nail polish, eyeliner, and lip liner on the envelope.
+This year, for my sister’s twenty-second birthday, I drew lipstick, mascara, nail polish, eyeliner, and lip liner on the envelope.
 Some of the curves ended up a little wonky after I inked the lines, but that’s down to nerves.
-More importantly, I learned that premade envelopes come with a waxy finish that repels watercolor paint.
+More important, I learned that premade envelopes come with a waxy finish that repels watercolor paint.
 In hindsight, I probably should have foreseen that, but oh well.
 Now I know.

 Part of my gift to my sister this year was a pair of crochet boot cuffs.
 These were the first human-size garments I’ve crocheted, and I’m proud of the outcome.
 I taught myself how to sew earlier this year by stitching together a little bunny I designed.
 After I finished embroidering his hypnotized little gap-toothed face, I used him as a model to create tiny crochet outfits.

 To date, I’ve made him a buttoned shawl, leg warmers, and an infinity scarf.
 I started working on a hood a while ago, but abandoned the project when I couldn’t decide whether to turn it into a hooded cape or a hooded scarf.
 Today, I bought a few new skeins of bulky yarn and a larger crochet hook, and I’m planning on crocheting a human-size scarf now that I have the hang of working in the round.
 Once I finish, I’ll post the result here.

 One thought on “DIY Crochet, Sewing, and Watercolor”